How to avoid three common mortgage servicing fees

 What are mortgage servicers?

 Mortgage servicers handle collecting your mortgage payment.
-Your servicer is your main point of contact after closing on your home loan.
-This may or may not be your original lender.
+Your servicer is your main point of contact after closing on your home loan and may or may not be your original lender.

-The servicer collects your payment, forwards the principal and interest to the investor in your loan, and maintains any escrow account you may have for taxes and insurance.
+The servicer collects your payment, forwards the principal and interest to the investor in your loan, and maintains any escrow account you have for taxes and insurance.
+You can learn more about how these entities operate by reviewing our guide on mortgage servicing companies.

 The primary way that servicers make money is by keeping a small portion of your monthly principal and interest.
-But they may make additional money by charging a servicing fee.
+But they may make additional money by charging mortgage loan servicing fees.

 Mortgage fees to avoid

-Three common servicing fees include corporate advance costs, charges for a mortgage recast, and late payments.
+Three common servicing fees include corporate advance costs, charges for a mortgage recast, and late-payment fees.
 We’ll run through when these fees apply and how to avoid them.

 Corporate advance fees